bernardo1024/Sanwaf-UI/README.md

 Why are we writing custom validation code over and over again in 2021?

-Wouldnt it be better to use a standardized mechanism to do this for you without writing any code?
+Wouldn't it be better to use a standardized mechanism to do this for you without writing any code?

-Wouldnt it be even better if this standardized mechanism extends to the server level as well?
+Wouldn't it be even better if this standardized mechanism extends to the server level as well?

-Sanwaf-ui & Sanwaf-server aim to solve these issues.
+**Sanwaf-ui & Sanwaf-server** aim to solve these issues.

 	Sanwaf-ui is a Sanitation Web Application Firewall that runs on the **Browser**.
 Sanwaf-ui uses a declarative mechanism to add validation to HTML pages that doesnt requried custom code to be written to perform validation on web pages.

 	Sanwaf-server is a Sanitation Web Application Firewall that runs on the **Server**

 	Sanwaf-server & Sanwaf-ui can be used independently or together

 	when used together, they provide a code-free declarative validation system on both the client & server

 ![](sanwaf-ui.png)